eltonlazzarin/eltonlazzarin.github.io/README.md

 ## About

 Start Bootstrap is an open source library of free Bootstrap templates and themes.
-All of the free templates and themes on Start Bootstrap are released under the MIT license, which means you can use them for any purpose, even for commercial projects
+All of the free templates and themes on Start Bootstrap are released under the MIT license, which means you can use them for any purpose, even for commercial projects.

 * https://startbootstrap.com
 * https://twitter.com/SBootstrap